-With the exception of the condominium, apartment, and mobile home park properties, the benefit properties receive will be assessed as increments of units of benefit (UOB).
-A single unit of benefit will be considered to be the street frontage associated with one developable lot having lot frontage not exceeding 199 feet.
+With the exception of the condominium, apartment, and mobile home park properties, the benefit properties receive are assessed as increments of units of benefit (UOB).
+A single unit of benefit is considered to be the street frontage associated with one developable lot having lot frontage not exceeding 199 feet.
 If the lot frontage exceeds 199 feet, one additional unit of benefit will be assessed for each additional 100 feet of lot frontage or fraction thereof.